KeyWeeUsr/the-book-of-v/source/chapter-4-rpg.rst

 an error right now and we can happily do ``traveler.location = 0``, it will make the program access a part of memory which it should not be allowed to do, therefore will result in a ``Segmentation fault (core dumped)``.

+By using reference for a place and its references for the neighborhood creating a function that will move the traveler is a piece of a cake.
+We just need to watch out for ``nil`` with a short check that both accepts and returns references for places.

+.. include:: vsource/rpg-move-nil-check.v
+   :code: v

+With this block we can repeat the check for multiple directions we would like to travel - back, left or right - which helps with directly assigning them to traveler's location property since it should return either its old value or the new one for the desired direction if not ``nil``.